How to Add Lines (Set Borders) in Excel & Google Sheets

 Using the Format Cells window is the best way to add borders to cells, because it gives you access to all settings in one place, as well as a diagram preview.

-As a result, the borders will be added.
+As a result, the borders are added.

 Alternatively, instead of selecting the cells first and then choosing from the range of the options, you can draw borders directly on the worksheet.